oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 ## Task 10: Analyze the audit events for your target database

-1. Return to the **Activity Auditing** page in the other browser tab.
+1. Return to the **Activity Auditing** dashboard in the other browser tab.
 If needed, in the breadcrumb at the top of the page, click **Activity Auditing**.

 2. From the **Compartments** drop-down list on the left, make sure your compartment is selected.
+Deselect **Include Child Compartments**.

 3. From the **Time Period** drop-down list on the left, leave **Last 1 Week** selected.